constgemm/ETH_Introduction_to_Robotics_and_Mechatronics/README.md

 # IRM_ETH_lab
 Lab Solutions from the 2020 IRM course.
 Due to cancelation of all in-class activity, we only handed in preLab work.

+I have uploaded merely my file structure during/after the course.
+I do not guarantee correctness or completeness.
+Please make sure you read the instructions on *your* lab carefully and make sure you answer the questions related to *your* instructions.

 Lab00:
 The objective of this lab is to review the basics of the C programming language.
 We will learn: